I am the Professor of Modern Literature at MMU.

 Reading is at the heart of our culture, but we can never do enough of it.
 Aim to read as widely as you can and make notes about what you read.
 The Italian novelist and critic Umberto Eco summed it up for me: all books are made out of other books, and writing is a conversation between readers.

-Having taught previously at the universities of Warwick, Aberdeen and Trondheim (Norway), I have worked in the English Department and Writing School at Manchester Metropolitan University since September 2003.
+Having taught at the Universities of Warwick, Aberdeen and Trondheim (Norway), I have worked in the English Department and Writing School at Manchester Metropolitan University since September 2003.

 Professor of Modern Literature.
-Currently on a part-time secondment to the International Anthony Burgess Foundation.
+Currently on 80% secondment to the International Anthony Burgess Foundation.

-I would be interested in supervising PhD students with research interests in the areas of twentieth-century and contemporary fiction, creative writing, or the history of biography, but particularly those working on W.H.
-Auden, Christopher Isherwood, Anthony Burgess, Graham Greene, Evelyn Waugh, or the context of British writing in the 1930s.
+I am interested in supervising PhD students with research interests in creative non-fiction, modern and contemporary fiction, censorship and obscenity, or the practice and history of biography, particularly those working on W.H.
+Auden, Christopher Isherwood, Anthony Burgess, Muriel Spark, Graham Greene, Evelyn Waugh, or any aspect of British writing in the 1930s.

 Contemporary fiction and literary biography; British writers of the 1930s, especially W.H.
 Auden, Christopher Isherwood, Graham Greene and Evelyn Waugh.